Registration for the 2026 K12 Innovation Challenge is now closed.

-Students are invited to submit a video pitch of their innovative idea in one of three categories for a chance to win up to $500 per team member:
+The K12 Innovation Challenge is back to transform the future of education.
+Students in grades 6–12 with bold ideas were invited to submit a video pitch of their innovative idea in one of three categories for a chance to win up to $500 per team member:

 Tomorrow’s